mozaik-association/mozaik/docs/Contacts Module.md

         A user who is part of the national committee will have access to all contacts.
 A user who was part of a local committee will only have access to the contacts of his local group

-??? tip "How to transform a contact into a user ?"
+??? question "How to transform a contact into a user ?"

     To turn a contact into a user, click on the "action" button then click on "transform into user"